On the Theory of Dynamic Graph Regression Problem: Abstract

 \section{Abstract}

-Most of real-world graphs are {\em dynamic}, i.e., they change over time.
-However, while problems such as regression and Singular Value Decomposition (SVD) have been studied for {\em static} graphs, they have not been investigated for {\em dynamic} graphs, yet.
-In this paper, we introduce, motivate and study regression and SVD over dynamic graphs.
-First, we present the notion of {\em update-efficient matrix embedding} that defines the conditions sufficient for a matrix embedding to be used for the dynamic graph regression problem (under $l_2$ norm).
-We prove that given an $n \times m$ update-efficient matrix embedding (e.g., adjacency matrix), after an update operation in the graph, the optimal solution of the graph regression problem for the revised graph can be computed in $O(nm)$ time.
-We also study dynamic graph regression under least absolute deviation.
-Then, we characterize a class of matrix embeddings that can be used to efficiently update SVD of a dynamic graph.
-For adjacency matrix and Laplacian matrix, we study those graph update operations for which SVD (and low rank approximation) can be updated efficiently.
+Most of real-world graphs are {\em dynamic}, i.e., they change over time by a sequence of update operations.
+While the regression problem has been studied for {\em static} graphs and {\em temporal} graphs, it is not investigated for general {\em dynamic} graphs.
+In this paper, we study regression over dynamic graphs.
+First, we present the notion of {\em update-efficient matrix embedding}, that defines conditions sufficient for a matrix embedding to be effectively used for dynamic graph regression (under $l_2$ norm).
+Then, we show that given a $n \times m$ update-efficient matrix embedding (e.g., the adjacency matrix) and after an update operation in the graph, the exact optimal solution of linear regression can be updated in $O(nm)$ time for the revised graph.
+Moreover, we show that this also holds when the matrix embedding is the Laplacian matrix and the update operations are restricted to edge insertion/deletion.
+In the end, by conducting experiments over synthetic and real-world graphs, we show the high efficiency of updating the solution of graph regression.